NANFA Board of Directors

 Wilmington, NC

 Fritz Rohde is a biologist with the North Carolina Marine Fisheries Division where he splits his time among several saltwater ventures.
 His real research interests, however, lie in the freshwater realm.
-He has co-authored a book on the freshwater fishes of the eastern seaboard and is finishing up a book on the freshwater fishes of South Carolina.
-In his spare time, he has described a few species and co-hosted last year's annual convention in Greensboro.
+He has co-authored a book on the freshwater fishes of the eastern seaboard and is the primary author and photographer for "Freshwater Fishes of South Carolina" released in 2009.
+In his spare time, he has described a few species and co-hosted the 2007 NANFA convention in Greensboro, NC.
 His interests in NANFA include seeing the high quality of AC maintained, keep continuing good relations with local DNRs and academia, opening dialogue with members, and keeping up the standards set at the annual meetings.

 Vice President